-- Cow: Because of Venus' relationship with Taurus, the sign of the bull.
+- Cow: Because of Venus’ relationship with Taurus, the sign of the bull.
 Also, the cow is a sacred symbol of fertility for countless ancient cultures.
 It is the provisioner, the patient, the nurturer of life.
 Interestingly, the ancient (love, sex, war) goddess Ishtar was worshipped in the island of Cyprus.
 And, as mentioned earlier, copper was the major export of Cyprus in ancient times (copper is identified by the Venus symbol).
-Bull masks were often worn for fertility ritual by the ancient people of Cyprus.
+Bull masks were often worn for fertility rituals by the ancient people of Cyprus.

 - Fish and Shells: According to myth (and the famous painting by Botticelli) Venus emerged from a(and is associated with) the seas sailing on a half shell.
 This fits in nicely with water being symbolic of emotion and love.
 Ergo, creatures of the sea will be natural animals associated with Venus.

-- Swan: The swan is a symbol of love, purity and grace and so is associated with the deific qualities of Venus (Ishtar, Aphrodite, Astarte, etc).
+- Swan: The swan is a symbol of love, purity, and grace and so is associated with the deific qualities of Venus (Ishtar, Aphrodite, Astarte, etc).
 Also associated with water, the swan rides gently on the waves of emotion.
-The swan also holds themes of duality like Venus because it is a creature of both the waters (also symbolic of openness and the womb like we see in the circle top of the Venus symbol) and a creature of the earth (firmament and the realm of matter as seen in the cross portion of the Venus symbol).
+The swan also holds themes of duality like Venus because it is a creature of both the waters (also symbolic of openness and the womb-like we see in the circle top of the Venus symbol) and a creature of the earth (firmament and the realm of matter as seen in the cross portion of the Venus symbol).

-Stones associated with Venus symbolism:
+Stones Associated with Venus Symbolism

 - Turquoise = Boosts receptivity, attraction of desire and protection